nharsch/resume/programming-resume.md

 ## Education
-B.A. in Communication Arts, North Park University - Class of 2010
+B.A. in Communication Arts, North Park University